2016 Report to the Nations on Occupational Fraud and Abuse

-The ACFE's 2012 Report to the Nations on Occupational Fraud and Abuse is based on data compiled from a study of 1,388 cases of occupational fraud that occurred worldwide between January 2010 and December 2011.
+The 2016 Report to the Nations on Occupational Fraud and Abuse provides an analysis of 2,410 cases of occupational fraud that were investigated between January 2014 and October 2015.
 All information was provided by the Certified Fraud Examiners (CFEs) who investigated those cases.
-The fraud cases in our study came from 94 nations — providing a truly global view into the plague of occupational fraud.
+The fraud cases in our study came from 114 countries throughout the world — providing a truly global view into the plague of occupational fraud.

 To address the lack of available benchmarking information for internal fraud investigation departments, the ACFE collected data about our members’ internal investigation teams and analyzed how they are structured and how they performed, as well as how they measured their own effectiveness.
 Read more in the report

 Benchmarking Your In-House Fraud Investigation Team .

 A recent report by Industry Insights finds that CFEs earn 31% more than their non-certified colleagues.
 Find out more in the 2016/2017